Crocodile Pose - Makarasana

 Step 4

-To release: bring the palms under your shoulders and slowly press up into table or child pose or roll over onto your back.
+To release the pose, place your palms under your shoulders and slowly press up into a table position or transition into child's pose.
+Alternatively, you can roll over onto your back.

 Benefits and Contraindications